Overview of AAFP Clinical Preventive Services Recommendations

 B Recommendation: The AAFP recommends the service.
 There is high certainty that the net benefit is moderate or there is moderate certainty that the net benefit is moderate to substantial.

-C Recommendation: The AAFP recommends against routinely providing the service.
-There may be considerations that support providing the service in an individual patient.
+C Recommendation: The AAFP recommends selectively offering or providing this service to individual patients based on professional judgment and patient preferences.
 There is at least moderate certainty that the net benefit is small.

 D Recommendation: The AAFP recommends against the service.
 There is moderate or high certainty that the service has no net benefit or that the harms outweigh the benefits.